Chart Color Schemes

 Residential development activity is lower than average in Hastings - Somers according to AreaSearch's national comparison of local real estate markets

-Hastings - Somers recorded approximately 82 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25411 homes were approved, with an additional 28 approved so far in FY-26.
-The average number of new residents arriving per new home over these years was around 0.1 per year.
+Hastings - Somers has recorded approximately 82 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, a total of 411 homes have been approved, with an additional 28 approved so far in FY-26.
+On average, over these five years, around 0.1 new residents arrived per year for each new home approved, indicating that new supply is keeping pace with or exceeding demand.

-Nationally, it places among the 47th percentile of areas assessed, offering more limited choices for buyers and supporting demand for existing homes.
-This lower level of development reflects market maturity and possible development constraints.
-The new development consists of 73.0% standalone homes and 27.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count of people in the area per dwelling approval is 350, reflecting its quiet, low activity development environment.
-Looking ahead, Hastings - Somers is expected to grow by 3,621 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+The area's new development consists of 73.0% standalone homes and 27.0% attached dwellings, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
+As of now, the estimated count is approximately 350 people in the area per dwelling approval.
+Looking ahead, Hastings - Somers is expected to grow by 3,581 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development